konika-01/AI-Powered-Data-Analyzer/README.md

 ---
 #### Click here - 👉 [AI-Powered Data Analyzer](https://ai-powered-data-analyzer-4vmbeigc64kmmeuj6urgcw.streamlit.app/)
-- Enrich your experince using Sample Data from the repsitory.
+- Enrich your experience using Sample Data from the repository.
 ---
 ## 🛠️ Libraries Used
 - Streamlit